Kathmandu website hack costs customer $2580

 "All they've said is: 'We've been hacked, we're sorry'."

-Hunt says he is really careful with his details and does not auto-save his personal or bank account details.
+Hunt says he is always careful with his details and does not auto-save his personal or bank account details.

 "From the letter, it looks as though someone had hacked in and was siphoning off data time which is quite a sophisticated way of doing it."